sevenwestmedia-labs/pulumi-components/libs/wait-for-ecs-deploy/README.md

 ## Known issues

 - Some failure modes are not yet supported by circuit breakers.
-To catch these conditions, set timeout appropriately.
+This includes tasks that fail to launch (eg `CMD /bin/false`).
+However, since they never become healthy, the deployment never succeeds.
+This module includes a timeout (default: 3 minutes); once the timeout is reached, a deployment is treated as failed.

 ## Tests